Seenu Vasanthi Lakshmi

 Seenu Vasanthi Lakshmi is a 2004 Telugu tragedy drama film directed by E. Srinivas.
 The film stars R. P. Patnaik playing the eponymous character of a blind village singer, along with Padmapriya (credited as Priya) and Navaneet Kaur in other prominent roles.
-The film is a remake of 1999 Malayalam film Vasanthiyum Lakshmiyum Pinne Njaanum.
-The film score and soundtrack was composed by R. P. Patnaik.
-The film though a commercial failure at the time of release has over time attained cult status, through several re-runs on television.
+The film is a remake of the 1999 Malayalam film Vasanthiyum Lakshmiyum Pinne Njaanum.
+The film score and soundtrack were composed by R. P. Patnaik.
+Although a commercial failure at the time of its release, the film has over time attained cult status, through several re-runs on television.

 Production

 The film was initially titled Nenu Vasanthi Lakshmi.
 The title was changed to Seenu Vasanthi Lakshmi after the failure of a similar titled film called Nenu Seetamahalakshmi (2003).

 Soundtrack

 The soundtrack album was composed by R. P. Patnaik.
 Lyrics were penned by Kulasekhar.
-All the songs have been sung by R. P. Patnaik.
+All the songs except one have been sung by R. P. Patnaik.